Resume and References

 - Accomplishments and SOAR Stories Worksheet

-- Supply Chain Process Improvement Project Management Sample Resume
+- Supply Chain Process Improvement Project Mgt resume sample

 Applicant Tracking Systems

 New to Applicant Tracking Systems?
-Many companies utilize AI to screen resumes.
-This WSJ article and this The Muse article have helpful information.
+Most companies utilize AI to screen resumes.
+This WSJ article and The Muse article have helpful information.

 References: A Strategic Approach